GSA/digitalgov.gov/content/guides/public-policy/information-collection.md

 date: 2024-06-14 09:00:00 -0500
 title: "Information collection"
 deck: ""
-summary: "Introduces government web and digital practitioners to key federal statutes, starting with the Paperwork Reduction Act."
+summary: "The Paperwork Reduction Act (PRA) is a key federal statute.
+Learn when and how it applies."
 guide: public-policy
 primary_image: guide-public-policy